How to Hire a Shopify Google Ads Expert in 2026 (and What They Should Actually Deliver)

 What the ZenoX Shopify app actually does

-Short version, because this is a hiring guide and not a product pitch: the ZenoX Shopify app is the server-side tracking and feed-control layer we install on every Shopify client - conversion API, automatic item-group IDs, GMC autofix, custom labels, and margin-aware bidding signal in one place.
+The ZenoX Shopify app is the server-side tracking and feed-control layer we install on every Shopify client - conversion API, automatic item-group IDs, GMC autofix, custom labels, and margin-aware bidding signal in one place.
 It is unlisted and used by 200+ stores under direct onboarding.
-The full breakdown of how it plugs into a Shopify account lives on the Shopify Google Ads page.
+The full breakdown of how it plugs into a Shopify account lives on the Shopify Google Ads agency page.

 What this means for your Shopify store this quarter